wso2/fhir-mcp-server/README.md

 **MCP Server OAuth2 with FHIR server Configuration (MCP Client ↔ MCP Server):**
 These variables configure the MCP client's secure connection to the MCP server, using the OAuth2 authorization code grant flow with a FHIR server.

-- `FHIR_MCP_CLIENT_ID`: The OAuth2 client ID used to authorize MCP clients with the FHIR server.
+- `FHIR_SERVER_CLIENT_ID`: The OAuth2 client ID used to authorize MCP clients with the FHIR server.
-- `FHIR_MCP_CLIENT_SECRET`: The client secret corresponding to the FHIR client ID.
+- `FHIR_SERVER_CLIENT_SECRET`: The client secret corresponding to the FHIR client ID.
 Used during token exchange.
-- `FHIR_MCP_BASE_URL`: The base URL of the FHIR server (e.g., `https://hapi.fhir.org/baseR4`).
+- `FHIR_SERVER_BASE_URL`: The base URL of the FHIR server (e.g., `https://hapi.fhir.org/baseR4`).
 This is used to generate tool URIs and to route FHIR requests.
-- `FHIR_MCP_SCOPES`: A space-separated list of OAuth2 scopes to request from the FHIR authorization server (e.g., `user/Patient.read user/Observation.read`).
+- `FHIR_SERVER_SCOPES`: A space-separated list of OAuth2 scopes to request from the FHIR authorization server (e.g., `user/Patient.read user/Observation.read`).

 ## Usage